Skull0Inc/skull0inc.github.io/_posts/2019-04-24-managing-this-blog.md

 ### Updating the Blog (pushing from localhost to gh-pages)

 At some stage I added the blog - I believe through forking and cloning the original theme and then begun editing, customizing a few things along with mainly adding my own posts.
-It was saved on GitHub and GitHub Pages(`gh-pages`).
+It was saved using Git, pushed to GitHub and GitHub Pages along the special branch `gh-pages`.

 In GitHub there is the option to choose which branch to use, whether **'master'** or **'gh-pages'**.
-In our case we make sure that **'gh-pages'** is selected. so that when we commit and push the **'gh-pages'** branch is updated and the new posts make it on.
+In our case we make sure that **'gh-pages'** is selected.
+When we now commit and push the **'gh-pages'** branch, the live site is updated.